Riccardo Nobili

-Riccardo Nobili (1859 in Florence – 1939 in Venice) was an Italian painter, writer, and antiquarian.
+Riccardo Nobili (1859–1939) was an Italian painter, writer, and antiquarian.

 Biography

-Nobili was born in Florence, then in the grand Duchy of Tuscany, but part of the Kinbgdom of Italy when it was formed in 1861, but moved to Paris as an adult.
+Nobili was born in Florence, then in the Grand Duchy of Tuscany, but part of the Kingdom of Italy when it was formed in 1861, and moved to Paris as an adult.
 His mother, Elena Nobili (born 1833), was a painter.
 He studied painting at the Academy of Fine Arts of Florence under Antonio Ciseri and Telemaco Signorini, attending also the Scuola Libera del Nudo.
 In Paris, he frequented the l’Académie Julian.
 He specialized in Genre painting.
-He exhibited at Livorno, in 1886, the small canvases Pioggia e In birreria, and at the 1887 Società Promotrice, he displayed the nostalgic vedute of La piazza del Vecchio Mercato, Florence, a view of a neighborhood destroyed during the urban renewal of the late 19th-century.
+He exhibited at Livorno in 1886, the small canvases Pioggia e In birreria, and at the 1887 Società Promotrice, he displayed the nostalgic vedute of La piazza del Vecchio Mercato, Florence, a view of a neighbourhood destroyed during the urban renewal of the late 19th century.
 Among other works are: L'amor mio verrà dal mare.
 In 1938, he painted a portrait of Gioconda Mary Hulton (1887–1940) found at Attingham Park in England.